-Crandall stood by her convictions, establishing New England's first school for African-American women in 1833, and attracting students from as far away as Boston, New York, and Philadelphia.
+Crandall stood by her convictions, and instead established a higher education academy solely for African-American women in 1833, attracting students from as far away as Boston, New York, Providence, and Philadelphia.
 When the State of Connecticut responded later that year by passing the Black Law, making the school illegal, she endured a night in jail and three court trials before the case was dismissed in 1834.
 When a mob attacked the school two months later, Crandall was forced to close her academy.

 The site is now a National Historic Landmark and a State Archaeological Preserve.

 1 South Canterbury Road

 Mailing address: P.O.
 Box 58, Canterbury, CT 06331

 - The Prudence Crandall Museum is CLOSED for renovations.
 The Museum is scheduled to reopen for the season in 2022, although an official date has not yet been determined.

 Joan DiMartino, Museum Curator